Shrey8/Real-Estate-Classification/README.md

 * Developed features using a Word2Vec model to calculate cosine similarities of titles and descriptions
 * Applied a Histogram-based Gradient Boosting Classification Tree
 * 81% accuracy achieved
-* Built a Local Flask App to deploy the model locally
+* Built an HTML webpage and Flask App to deploy the model locally simulating real time responses